h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

                     .setYARNQueue("abc")
             hc = H2OContext.getOrCreate(spark, conf)

-        In case we stored the path of the extended H2O jar to environmental variable ``H2O_EXTENDED_JAR``, we don't have to specify ``setH2ODriverPath`` as Sparkling Water will read the path from the environmental variable.
+        In case we stored the path of the driver H2O jar to environmental variable ``H2O_DRIVER_JAR``, we don't have to specify ``setH2ODriverPath`` as Sparkling Water will read the path from the environmental variable.

 When specifying the queue, we recommend that this queue has YARN preemption off in order to have stable a H2O cluster.